Washington Federal's fourth-quarter fiscal 2014 (ended Sep 30)

 approval from the Federal Reserve Bank of San Francisco to become a

-retail branches of Bank of America located in Washington, Idaho,
+retail branches of Bank of America Corporation located in

 In May 2014, Washington Federal completed the acquisition of 23

 branches from Bank of America.
 These branches are located in